Shane Kapral Sells 254 Shares of TKO Group (NYSE:TKO) Stock

-TKO Group Holdings, Inc. (NYSE:TKO – Get Free Report) CFO Shane Kapral sold 254 shares of the business’s stock in a transaction on Monday, November 24th.
-The shares were sold at an average price of $178.32, for a total value of $45,293.28.
-Following the completion of the transaction, the chief financial officer owned 2,028 shares of the company’s stock, valued at $361,632.96.
-This trade represents a 11.13% decrease in their ownership of the stock.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+TKO Group Holdings, Inc. (NYSE:TKO – Get Free Report) CFO Shane Kapral sold 254 shares of the business’s stock in a transaction on Monday, December 1st.
+The shares were sold at an average price of $192.82, for a total transaction of $48,976.28.
+Following the sale, the chief financial officer directly owned 1,774 shares in the company, valued at $342,062.68.
+This trade represents a 12.52% decrease in their ownership of the stock.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.

 Shane Kapral also recently made the following trade(s):